dolphindb/Tutorials_EN/streaming_tutorial.md

 ```
 - host is the IP address of the publisher node.
 - port is the port number of the publisher node.
-- tableName is a string indicating the name of the publishing streaming table.
+- tableName is a string indicating the name of the publishing stream table.
 - actionName is a string indicating the name of the subscription task.

 #### 4.3.2 ThreadPooledClient

-Each time the streaming table publishes new messages, multiple threads acquires and processes the messages.
+Each time the stream table publishes new messages, multiple threads acquires and processes the messages.

 1. Create an instance of ThreadPooledClient
 ```